Moluccan Cockatoo Natural History

 This species is classed as vulnerable making trade in wild caught birds illegal, however the continuing illegal trapping of this species along with habitat loss means that these birds are still declining in number throughout its natural distribution.

 These cockatoos have very strong beaks which allow them to feed on coconuts, causing them to be considered a pest amongst coconut farmers.

 The moluccan cockatoo at Wingham Wildlife Park is named Chico.
-He lives in a communal long flight enclosure which he shares with other parrot species such as umbrella cockatoos, citron crested cockatoos and galah cockatoos This enclosure can be found opposite the education building and visitors can head from here to the entrance to the tropical house where many other bird species call home.
+He lives in a communal long flight enclosure which he shares with other parrot species such as umbrella cockatoos, citron crested cockatoos and galah cockatoos This enclosure can be found opposite the education building and visitors can head from here to the entrance of the tropical house to visit many other bird species.